ElliotKillick/qvm-create-windows-qube/README.md

         - Qubes aims to ["distrust the infrastructure"](https://www.qubes-os.org/faq/#what-does-it-mean-to-distrust-the-infrastructure)
         - Remember, `transport security = encryption * authentication` (This allows for the utmost authentication)
     - SHA-256 verification of the files after download
-- Packages such as Firefox are offered out of the box so the infamously insecure Internet Explorer never has to be used
 - Windows is treated as an untrusted guest operating system the entire way through
-- All commits are signed with my PGP signature
+- All commits are signed with PGP signatures (please refer to the current maintainer fork used).
-- The impact of any theoretical vulnerabilities in handling of the Windows ISO (e.g. vulnerability in filesystem parsing) or answer file is limited to `windows-mgmt`
+- The impact of any theoretical vulnerabilities in handling of the Windows ISO (e.g. vulnerability in filesystem parsing) or answer file is limited to the AdminVM `windows-mgmt` creating VMs.

 ### Windows